SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 # Piercer [Str]

 You have achieved a penetrating precision in combat.
 Increase your Strength by 1, to a maximum of 20.
 When you hit a creature with an attack that deals piercing damage, you can re-roll dice when you roll a 1 and you must use the new roll.
 When you score a critical hit you can roll one additional damage die when determining the extra piercing damage the target takes.

-# Plane Magic

-You are touched by some other plane and can cast some spells associated with that plane.
-One of your mental attributes is raised by 1 to a maximum of 20.

 # Poison Expert